D0g-Star/openshift-vcenter-permissions/README.md

 # openshift-vcenter-permissions
-Configure your OpenShift IPI installer's vCenter account with the needed permissions.
+In order to install OpenShift with [installer provisioned infrastructure](https://docs.openshift.com/container-platform/4.12/installing/installing-preparing.html#installing-preparing-existing-components) (IPI), we need to provide a vCenter account that OpenShift can use to not only create its initial nodes, but also to [add and remove them](https://docs.openshift.com/container-platform/4.12/installing/installing_bare_metal_ipi/ipi-install-expanding-the-cluster.html) as needed, post-installation.

+This PowerCLI script will take a vCenter account that you provide, and add the vCenter permissions that are required for an OpenShift IPI installation.

 ## Description
-This is a PowerCLI script that prompts you for where in vCenter you'll be installing OpenShift, similar to how the `openshift-install` tool prompts you.
-It then creates the vCenter roles needed for installer-provisioned infrastructure (IPI).
-Finally, it applies these roles to the installer's vCenter account, at the prompted locations within the vCenter hierarchy.
+This script prompts you for where in vCenter you'll be installing OpenShift, mirroring the prompts you will receive later, when using the `openshift-install` tool.
+Note that this script will prompt you for 2 accounts - first for your credentials to connect to the vCenter API, and then for the name of that account that you will use for the OpenShift IPI installation.
+It then connects to the vCenter API, creates the needed roles, and assigns them to the intallation account at the prompted locations within the vCenter hierarchy.

+After running this script, you can then run the `openshift-install` tool, providing it with the installation account's credentials.

 ## Collisions
 During role creation, if it finds an existing role with the same name, it assumes it must be there from a previous run of this script, so it uses the role as-is to assign the permissions.
 If you want to make sure that the role has all the needed permissions, you can delete it and let this script recreate it.